Rye House, Hertfordshire: From the 19th century

 By 1834 Rye House had become a workhouse.
-Subsequently (William) Henry Teale developed it into a tourist attraction, buying the House and 50 acres in 1864.
+Subsequently (William) Henry Teale developed it into a tourist attraction, buying the house and 50 acres in 1864.
 There were a maze and a bowling green, among other features.
 An affray there in 1885 between Catholic excursionists and Orangemen led to a question in the House of Commons.
 In 1911 it was described as a hotel.
-For many years the Great Bed of Ware was on display.
+In 1870, Teale acquired the Great Bed of Ware and put it to use in his pleasure garden.
+After interest in the garden waned in the 1920s, the bed was bought by the Victoria and Albert Museum in 1931.
 The moat was put to uses including growing water cress.
 The part that had been filled in was excavated in the 1980s.

 Geography

-The local geography played a significant part in the history of the House.
+The local geography played a significant part in the history of the house.
 At Hoddesdon the River Stort runs into the River Lea, and the area was often flooded.
 The lord of the manor of Rye maintained a bridge over the Lea, and a causeway.
 The causeway became part of the coaching road via Bishop's Stortford into East Anglia.